mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

 ## Introduction

-In this guide we'll go through a full code implementation of a ResNet using the Estimators API to classify images from CIFAR-10 dataset.
+In this guide we'll go through a full implementation of a ResNet using the Estimators API to classify images from CIFAR-10 dataset.
 The implementation uses TensorFlow best practices for performance and is ready to run on a CPU, multiple GPUs, and also multiple hosts.

-The focus is not the model itself, the biggest contribution of this guide is a practical example of how to build a model that can run on multiple GPUs and also on multiple hosts using the TensorFlow high level APIs, and what to expect when doing so.
+The focus is not the model itself, the biggest contribution of this guide is a practical example of how to build a model that can run on multiple GPUs and also on multiple hosts using the TensorFlow high level APIs, and a short demo that shows some of what to expect when doing so.

 We assume you're already familiar with:
   * [Basic Estimators](https://www.tensorflow.org/extend/estimators)